 1. Use your non-dominant throw.
 If you’re backhand dominant (like me) then working on your forehand will make you a much better player.
 I played a front 9 where on every single drive and upshot I would throw a forehand.
 Surprising myself, I managed a couple of birdies and took par overall.
 Sometimes we get into a routine with our throws on courses we know.
 (Robotic voice) “Hole 2, take my Wraith and bomb it out to the left, then upshot, and putt.”
 When we’re forced to throw a different drive it adds a lot of challenge to a familiar hole.
 Try driving only forehands off every tee, even if they’re backhand holes.

-2. Put some pressure on yourself.
+What does this accomplish?
+It breaks you out of routine, and creativity is a huge part of disc golf in my opinion.
+Trying new lines, throws, and using different discs is part of what makes this sport so great.2.
+Put some pressure on yourself.
 It’s hard to manufacture that tournament feeling but you have to try to practice with pressure on.
 Maybe you don’t get those M&M’s you’ve got in the bag if you miss this putt.
 Put yourself on video, there’s no pressure like trying to make a shot you know you should on film.

 What does this accomplish?
 It’s harder to putt with pressure on yourself.
 Practicing throws while under pressure will help you for those moments when you need to hit a putt.